-Definition: The Revised Payment Services Directive (PSD2, Directive (EU) 2015/2366, which replaced the Payment Services Directive (PSD), Directive 2007/64/EC is an EU Directive, administered by the European Commission (Directorate General Internal Market) to regulate payment services and payment service providers throughout the European Union (EU) and European Economic Area (EEA).
+Definition: The Revised Payment Services Directive (PSD2), Directive (EU) 2015/2366, replaced the first Payment Services Directive (PSD), Directive 2007/64/EC, which was adopted in 2007.
+PSD2 is an EU Directive, administered by the European Commission (Directorate General Internal Market) to regulate payment services and payment service providers throughout the European Union (EU) and European Economic Area (EEA).

 Revised Payment Services Directive (PSD2) explained